Steele’s Passion — Books

 Early on, I decided to “follow the flag” of authors by preferring to collect the American first editions for American authors, Canadian first editions for Canadian authors and English first editions for U.K. authors.
 I also decided not to collect advance reading copies (“ARC’s”) of books, especially as they typically contain printing errors, and to avoid any books with remainder marks, stamps and the signature or writings of prior owners.

-Each year I read about 100 books, mostly mysteries but also some general fiction, biographies, history and a few on current affairs.
+Each year I read over 100 books, mostly mysteries but also some general fiction, biographies, history and a few on current affairs.
 Whenever I read a book by a new author that I especially enjoy, I try to let the author know how impressed I was by telephone, e-mail or a letter sent c/o his or her publisher, saying, “I just finished reading _________.
 That was a great book!
 When is your next book going to be published?
 Keep up the terrific writing!” or something to that effect.
 As a result of doing this, I have developed long-distance friendships with authors living in Canada, the U.S., England, Australia, Italy and South Africa.
 Given the tremendous efforts authors devote to writing their books, most authors are pleased to hear from individuals who think highly of their books.

 As an example, some years ago after I read J. Robert Janes’s Mayhem, a fabulous mystery featuring the two detective partners Jean-Louis St-Cyr of the Sûreté Nationale and Herman Kohler of the Gestapo, and set in Occupied Paris during World War II, I called the information operator to get the author’s phone number in Niagara-on-the-Lake, Ontario.
 Then, I called him and expressed my enthusiasm for his book.
 We proceeded to have a long conversation about his plans for writing a series of books with the same two main characters, all set in Occupied France.
-Ultimately, Bob and I became close friends and we now talk to each other on a regular basis.
+Ultimately, Bob and I became close friends and talked to each other on a regular basis.

 Three times a year, I do a search using the large Internet booksellers to determine if any of my favorite authors are going to have a new book published over the next 12 months as this information is usually posted on their websites well in advance.
 This is not necessary for high profile authors whose new books are well-publicized but it is required for both mid-list and most U.K. authors to enable me to order their new books prior to the date of publication.
 Doing so increases my chances of obtaining a copy of a book’s “first edition” (e.g., the first printing of the first edition), especially in England where hard cover print runs are usually quite small.